hrebinik/CICD-FirstStart/README.md

 This is a [template](https://gitlab.chisw.us/artem.hrebinik/cicdprocess.git) for getting started with iOS development using GitLab and [fastlane](https://fastlane.tools/) and [firebase app distribution](https://firebase.google.com/docs/app-distribution/ios/distribute-console).
 This report dedicated to CI/CD concepts and how we can automate and simplify the deploy process!

+# The content of the presentation:
+What is CI/CD?
+What is Continuous integration?
+What is Continuous delivery?
+What is Continuous deployment?
+A deeper look into the CI/CD workflow
+Comparison of deployment cycles
+When to use ci/cd processes?
+The top benefits of CI/CD for iOS
+Best practices to remember for iOS CI/CD
+Some Tips
+Main advantages/disadvantages of CI/CD
+Platform selection
+Introducing the Fastlane automation tool
+Introducing the basic features of Fastlane
+GitLabCI teory/concepts
+Pipeline Rules
+Gitlab-runner set up
+Step-by-step instructions for deploying ios app with gitlab-runner and Fastlane and uploading the app to FirebaseAppDistribution

 # Reference links

 - [GitLab CI Documentation](https://docs.gitlab.com/ee/ci/)